MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-build-rag-application-postgresql-python.md

     code "mslearn-postgresql/Allfiles/Labs/14/.env"
     ```

-1. Update your `.env` file with your PostgreSQL and Azure OpenAI credentials:
+1. Update your `.env` file with your PostgreSQL and Azure OpenAI credentials.
+Use the template that matches your chosen authentication method:

+    > **Using API keys:**

     ```text
     # PostgreSQL connection